technetos/uPackage/README.md

     The global functions are basic convience functions to make things easier
 #####build routine
     `build_routine.h` `build_routine.cpp`
-    The build_routine class is used orchestrate the configure, make, make install process for a source.
+    The build_routine function is used orchestrate the configure, make, make install process for a source.
 #####package config
     `package_config.cpp` `package_config.h`
-    The package_config functions are used to parse the ubuild for a package.
+    The package_config class is used to parse the ubuild for a package.

+# It doesnt work yet....
+>   uPackage will compile a package given a ubuild and a source archive, but thats all so far.